sssidharth/WeatherApp/README.md

 - I have implemented this application majory using hooks.
 As I have not worked with hooks much before and majorly worked with class components, it was a good learning exercise for me.

-- Also I wanted to explore the capabilities of hooks I decided to use them instead of Redux.
-I am planning to scale this to redux further.
+- I've also employed Redux with the use of hooks.

 - Used CanvasJs class to implement the graph.
 The library seemed simple enough to use and had multiple easy to use configurations.